Massage & Energy Therapy

-A silicon cup is squeezed then applied to the skin to create a vacuum.
+A plastic cup is squeezed when air is removed with a hand pump then applied to the skin to create a vacuum.
 Negative Pressure, or suction, is used to rapidly facilitate rigid soft tissue release, loosen & lift connective tissue, break up and drain stagnation while increasing blood & lymph flow to the skin & muscles in ways not possible using compression techniques.

 Simply put, the use of cups allows for a stretching and opening of the tissues in the body.
 This lifting creates space for fluid to move and helps drain toxins and waste from the cells; then moves that waste out of the body.

 Benefits of Cupping